StoneAgeFactorio/StoneAgeFactorio/README.md

 ## Status
 This mod is still very much in the ideas stage.
 I am looking for as much input as I can get.
 Once I have something ready for alpha-testing, I'll update this page.

+## Want to help?
+Great!
+I could use a lot of feedback on the gameplay design.
+Take a look at the [open issues](https://github.com/RomkeVdMeulen/StoneAgeFactorio/issues) and let me know what you think.